-However, Erfurter Bahnservice (EBS) have stepped into the fray to provide a public service on the Pfefferminzbahn route, which lost a sizeable proportion of its (already limited) passenger services at the end of 2017 amidst great controversy, when the contract was re-let from DB Regio to the similarly-named Erfurter Bahn.
-The decision to cut the number of services along the line was ostensibly based on low passenger utilisation, but a fightback from the locals – including a petition signed by over 4,000 people – has given it something of a private enterprise revitalisation, under what seems to be a semi-official title of “Lückenfüller” (literally, “gap filler”).
+Erfurter Bahnservice (EBS) stepped into the fray to provide a public service on the Pfefferminzbahn route, which lost a sizeable proportion of its (already limited) passenger services at the end of 2017 amidst great controversy, when the contract was re-let from DB Regio to the similarly-named Erfurter Bahn.
+The decision to cut the number of services along the line was ostensibly based on low passenger utilisation, but a fightback from the locals – including a petition signed by over 4,000 people – gave rise to two additional services (one each way) each weekday under the semi-official title of the “Lückenfüller” (literally, “gap filler”).

 DPE6600 07:43 Buttstädt – Sömmerda 08:16

 The main enthusiast interest in this operation came from the variety of locomotives used, all of which came from EBS’s stable of ex-Deutsche Reichsbahn diesels.
 Four such machines featured during the course of the diagram, from class 232, class 202 and latterly class 228:-

 Monday 8th January 2018 – Thursday 25th January 2018 – 232 690

 Thursday 25th January 2018 – Tuesday 13th February 2018 – 232 334

 Tuesday 13th February 2018 – Tuesday 27th February 2018 – 202 738

 Tuesday 27th February 2018 – Friday 2nd March 2018 – 228 719

 Travel in the service’s final week was free when a donation to the local food bank was made – as per a news article here.